-Endocannabinoids interact with CB1 and CB2 receptors and another type of receptor called the Transient Receptor Potential (TRP) receptors.
+Endocannabinoids interact with CB1 and CB2 receptors and another type of receptor called the Transient Receptor Potential (TRP) receptor.

-These are also present in several types of skin cells and are involved in various functions like the formation and maintenance of the skin barrier, cell growth, immunological and inflammatory processes, and cell differentiation.
+These are also present in several types of skin cells and are involved in various functions like forming and maintaining the skin barrier, cell growth, immunological and inflammatory processes, and cell differentiation.

 Because we obtain cannabinoids from the cannabis plant, they can bind with the same receptors that endocannabinoids interact with.